Electronic Funds Transfer - Automated Clearing House (ACH) Debit

 The state pays the cost for you to report an ACH Debit payment.
-You will be responsible for the fee, if any, your financial institution may charge you for the actual transfer of funds.
+You will be responsible for the fee, if any, that your financial institution may charge for the actual transfer of funds.

-To use the ACH Debit method, you must first register with FTB and FTB’s vendor by completing and submitting an Authorization Agreement for Electronic Funds Transfer (FTB 3815) selecting the ACH Debit method.
+To use the ACH Debit method, you must first register with FTB and our vendor by completing and submitting an Authorization Agreement for Electronic Funds Transfer (FTB 3815) selecting the ACH Debit method.
 After you register, FTB will send you a confirmation letter.

 How to make a payment